timidrokin/english-for-designers/03-content-first/index.md

 ## Analog

-In 2015 I bought my first analog camera and since that year I have been more interested in analog and old photography.
+In 2015 I bought my first analog camera and since that year I have been more interested in old photography.
 What I like about analog is that you take 36 photos, and when you digitize, you no longer remember what you took.
 And it's a magical feeling when you remember small memories.
 This made me fall in love with the retro style and everything about retro.

 <img src="https://github.com/timidrokin/english-for-designers/assets/150053615/6ae3365f-bd90-4670-b702-b2f83d4f026f" width=30% height=30%>
 <img src="https://github.com/timidrokin/english-for-designers/assets/150053615/3fb3b6c0-af81-4c12-8745-23595f5017ec" width=30% height=30%>